pacez/esayImgPreloader/README.md

 # imgPreloader
-Image preloader, suitable for the need to load image resources in advance of the application scenario.
+Image preloader, suitable for the need to load image resources in advance of the scenario.

 ### Install
 ```javascript